-Toxicokinetics (TK) is the analysis of analyte concentration data collected during nonclinical safety / toxicology studies conducted in animals.
+Toxicokinetics (TK) is the analysis of analyte concentration data collected during nonclinical safety and toxicology studies conducted in animals.
 The goal of TK is to correlate findings of toxicity with a corresponding level of drug exposure.

 Including toxicokinetics in a toxicology study is important to confirm systemic exposure to the test material and establish exposure parameters of the NOAEL (No Observed Adverse Effect Level).
 The NOAEL is the highest dose and associated exposure level where no toxicity to the test material is observed.
 Knowledge of the NOAEL is a critical piece of data necessary for conducting early clinical trials in humans.